makersacademy/news-summary-challenge/README.md

 ## Running the app

-Clone or download the repo to your local files.
+Clone or download the repo to your local machine.
 Then run the following command in the root directory:

 ```
+npm install
 npm start
 ```